i05nagai/memorandum/language/english_speaking_comparative.md

     * The more electricity you use, The higher your bill will be
     * The more thought about the plan, the less I liked it
     * I guest the more muscle you have, the more they an spasm out of control
+* not as ... as/not so ... as
+    * Jack isn't as older as he looks
+    * Jack isn't as younger as he looks
+    * The twon centre wasn't as crowded as usual
+    * The weathe ris better today.
+It's not as cold
+    * Lisa didn't do as well in the exam as she had hoped
+* as ... as
+    * I got here as fast as I could
+    * Let's walk.
+It's as quick as taking the bus
+* twice as ... as/ three times as ... as
+    * Petrol is twice as pexpensive as it was a few years ago
+    * their house is about three times as big as ours.
+* the same as
+    * Laura's salary is the same as mine
+    * Laura's get the same salary as me.
+    * David's the same age as James
+    * Sarah hasn't changed.
+She still looks the same as she did ten years ago

 ## superative
 * What is the longest river in the world?